membrane/api-gateway/cli/examples/router/logging-jdbc/README.txt

 STATISTICS JDBC INTERCEPTOR

-Using the StatisticsJDBCInterceptor, Membrane Monitor and Router can log metadata about service invocation to any database that can be accessed via JDBC.
+Using the StatisticsJDBCInterceptor, Membrane Monitor and ESB can log metadata about service invocation to any database that can be accessed via JDBC.

 RUNNING THE EXAMPLE